 Organizing my git issues in org mode

-After a while, my Org setup reached a point where it felt complete.
-Notes, todos, meetings, ideas — everything had its place, and everything flowed naturally into my agenda, see the last Blogpost
+Over time, my Org setup reached a point where it felt complete.
+Notes, todos, meetings, ideas — everything had its place, and everything flowed naturally into my agenda (see my previous blog post).
+I could even define my own custom agenda states!

 The idea is almost trivial.
 Instead of talking to APIs directly, gom uses the existing command line tools for each platform.
 It fetches issues through those tools, transforms them into Org entries, and inserts them into my files.